clojit/clojit-doc/Bytecode Spec.md

     BREAK   -       -
     EXIT    lit     -
     DROP    var     var
+    TRANC   -       var

 BREAK triggers a breakpoint.
 EXIT terminates the virtual machine, the variable in slot `var` indicates the status code.
 Nonzero status codes shall indicate abnormal termination.

 DROP tells the VM that it can GC the values in slots A - D

+TRANC tells the VM that it can GC the values after slot D

 ## TODO